dotnet/msbuild/documentation/specs/proposed/VS-OpenTelemetry.md

 ### Instrumenting

+2 ways of instrumenting:

-Instrument areas in code running in the main process.
+#### Instrument areas in code running in the main process

 ```csharp
 using (Activity? myActivity = OpenTelemetryManager.DefaultActivitySource?.StartActivity(TelemetryConstants.NameFromAConstantToAvoidAllocation))